WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

-The advantage here is that the runtime is able to enclose the capabilities and handle the composition of passing the returned value of one of the enclosed capabilities to the other, without exposing either individually outside of the enclosure.
+The advantage here is that the runtime is able to enclose the capabilities and handle the composition of passing the returned value of one of the enclosed capabilities to the other, without exposing either individually, outside of the enclosure.

-It does not appear we can do the same thing in lds-ocaps.
+It does not appear that lds-ocaps can do the same thing.
-Here is a highly cut down invocation which attempts to embed the capabilities, for the sake of demonstration:
+Here is a highly cut down invocation that attempts to embed the capabilities, for the sake of demonstration:

 ``` javascript